nusmodifications/nusmods/README.md

 $ bundle install
 ```

 Make a copy of the config file.
-Add Facebook App credentials (needed only by `barenus.php`).
+If you are working on `barenus.php`, add Facebook App credentials into the file.
 ```bash
 $ cp ./app/config.json.dist ./app/config.json
 ```